renebidart/academic-kickstart/content/authors/admin/_index.md

 ---

 ## Today
 PhD Candidate in Systems Design Engineering supervised by Alexander Wong.
-Currently working on on unsupervised learning of disentangled representations.
+Working on on unsupervised learning.

-Recently did an internship at Shell Street labs using deep learning for finance, and still have some leftover interest in economics.

 ## Future
 I’ll be working as an applied research scientist at Amazon in Vancouver this summer.

 ## Background
 math -> economics -> statistics -> medical imaging -> deep learning

+Recently did internship at Shell Street labs using deep learning for finance, and still have some leftover interest in economics.

 During Master’s in Statistics I worked on deep learning for cancerous cell detection, and presented it at SPIE medical imaging conference.
 I started my PhD on this topic before realizing that algorithms weren’t the bottleneck in here.